rolandguelle/razer-blade-stealth-linux/README.md

 Run an external non HDPI monitor above the internal HDPI display.

-Actually, I run this [script](bin/extend.sh) manually.
+Actually, I run this [script](bin/extend.sh) manually, but it is a hack - and breaks the screen.

-* TODO: automatic run this script & maybe find a better solution
+* TODO: automatic run this script & find a better solution
     * http://askubuntu.com/questions/270374/possible-to-run-a-script-when-something-plugged-in-disconnected-from-mini-disp

 Reference: https://wiki.archlinux.org/index.php/HiDPI#Multiple_displays